RiyanshKamboj/Recommendation_System/README.md

 # Recommendation_System
-recommendation system for movie data set
+recommendation system for movies data set to execute the .ipynb file first execute the requirement.txt file.